astropy/saba/docs/examples_complex.rst

 	y2 = second_gg(x) + err * np.random.uniform(-1, 1, size=len(x))
 	y2errs = err * np.random.uniform(0.2, 1, size=len(x))

-We simiply supply lists for each of the data parameters.
-You can also use `None` for when you dont have something like a missing binsizes - a lack of binsizes is a contrived example but a lack of y errors is not sutible for a chi2 fit and I don't want to make a new fitter.
+We simply supply lists for each of the data parameters.
+You can also use `None` for when you don't have something like a missing binsizes - a lack of binsizes is a contrived example but a lack of y errors is not suitable for a chi:sup:2 fit and I don't want to make a new fitter.

 .. code-block:: ipython